mafaisal01/AI-and-DataScience-Projects/Breast cancer/README.md

  # So, about 63% benign and 37% malignant cases.

-# Calculating mean values for each class
+# Calculating mean values for each class : Helps find feature differences between classes
 data_frame.groupby('label').mean()

 # This helps identify feature differences between malignant and benign tumors.